American Dysautonomia Institute Homepage

 "Searching for a Cure"

 Dysautonomias (forms of autonomic neuropathy) are diseases of the autonomic nervous system (ANS).
 The ANS is the part of the nervous system that controls all automatic bodily functions.
 Due to these disorders, the human body fails to properly regulate blood pressure, heart rate, temperature, vascular constriction/dilation, and blood supply to the brain.
 The results are unpredictable fainting, extremely low blood pressure, light-headedness, dizziness, problems concentrating (brain fog), headaches, fatigue, heart palpitations, exercise intolerance, insomnia, hot flashes, chills, weakness, seizures, pain, and disability.
 Yet the symptoms continue because dysautonomia affects all of the bodily systems including the digestive and urinary tracts and many more.

 Dysautonomia affects the body's ability to handle gravity.
 When a person stands up, blood pools in the legs.
 Normally, the autonomic nervous system will compensate by constricting blood vessels and pushing the blood to the brain.
 However, often this does not occur in an individual with dysautonomia.
 As a result, the person becomes dizzy, light-headed, and may faint.

 Recently, doctors have tied together a specific urinary disorder called Interstitial Cystitis (which affects the bladder), with dysautonomia.
 People with Interstitial Cystitis (IC) generally experience intense pelvic pain, and urgency and frequency of urination especially upon laying down or sleeping.
 Often people have to sleep on the toilet because they are urinating every fifteen minutes.
 Not only do they always have the urge which clearly affects every part of their life (such as work, being in the car, etc.), but they are also in horrifying pain.

 In addition, digestion is controlled by the autonomic nervous system (ANS).
-When the ANS malfunctions causing non-familial dysautonomia (NFD), the person challenged with the situation commonly develops gastrointestinal problems.
+When the ANS malfunctions, causing dysautonomia, the person challenged with the situation commonly develops gastrointestinal problems.
 Symptoms include nausea and abdominal pain.